 As is often wont in these types of films, the exquisite beauty of the environment tends to leave the human characters behind.
 Unlike say The Lawnmower Man, which similarly ventured into cyberspace and just ended up being boneheaded, Steven Lisberger’s scripting is witty and intelligent.
 The script comes peppered with a number of sly and witty asides and in-jokes to programmers.
 The metaphor itself is ingenious – none the more so than the ending where Steven Lisberger pulls back and shows the virtual world momentarily overlaying the real cityscape beyond, a striking image that prefigured the coming of the world wide web.

 Sadly, Tron was not a success at the box-office.
 Steven Lisberger made two other films after Tron – the flop John Cusack comedy Hot Pursuit (1987) before returning to genre territory for the dull post-holocaust film Slipstream (1989).
 Both of these did even less business than Tron and Lisberger subsequently vanishing from sight.
 Tron though is a film well overdue reappraisal.

 A Tron sequel has been proposed for the better part of a decade, including Steven Lisberger’s attempts to do so in the early 00s with a project entitled Tron 2.0, before eventually emerging as Tron Legacy (2010), featuring a return performance from Jeff Bridges.
 Disney subsequently spun out an animated tv series Tron Uprising (2012-3).
-The lightcycles subsequently made a cameo appearance in Steven Spielberg’s Ready Player One (2018) and Ralph Breaks the Internet (2018).
+The lightcycles subsequently made cameo appearances in Steven Spielberg’s Ready Player One (2018) and Ralph Breaks the Internet (2018).